adamingle/f5-big-ip-migration-assistant/README.md

 ## What can go wrong?

 In some cases, Migration Assistant will not be able to successfully migrate a configuration from the source BIG-IP device to the destination BIG-IP device.
 Generally when this occurs, the destination BIG-IP device is unable to execute the __tmsh__ command successfully.
-In this case, Migration Assistant will attempt to roll back the destination BIG-IP configuration.
+The **ucs load** command creates a backup of the original configuration prior to running the migration, which can be used to restore the BIG-IP if needed.

 Migration Assistant will show the output of the **ucs load** command on the BIG-IP device, which may help you to correct issues before you attempt to migrate again.